aaronmams/rHD-Data-Wrangling/README.md

 2.  provide sample code-flows illustrating the task of wrangling different raw data forms into analysis-friendly R data frames.

+This lesson comes with the following caveat: I use [dplyr](https://dplyr.tidyverse.org/) and other elements of R’s [tidyverse](https://www.tidyverse.org/) for data manipulation.
+This is a matter of preference and your preferences need not match mine.
+But I can only teach what I know…and, to the extent that I know anything about data manipulation worth sharing, it’s data manipulation with `dplyr`.

 Instructions
 ------------